Daydreamer-riri/riri-me/src/content/blog/vsce and pnpm.md

 description: Compatibility issues between vsce and pnpm
 ---

-When I'm ready to release the VS Code extension, running `vsce` has a dependency issue.
+When I was preparing to publish my VS Code extension, `vsce` encountered a dependency issue.

 Like this: